aglee/copyselector/README.markdown

 And maybe a service to do the opposite as well.

 Of course, even nicer would be if all the above operations were built into Xcode -- although CopySelector could still be useful when you want to copy a selector that's not in Xcode, like in an email.

-### No app

-When you invoke "Copy with Selector Awareness", the app becomes active and immediately hides itself.
-I couldn't figure out how to make it not become active; I suspect this is not possible.
-I could avoid the app flicker by building a standalone .service bundle and not having a .app at all.

 ### Accessorizer's "wrapping" feature